saran-sankar/blockchain-stocks/README.md

 Transaction procedure: trader gets receiving address from the company side (receiving_address.js) -> trader requests to buy stocks (trade.js) -> trader pays the company with their newly generated signature sender address (not the private key) -> company acknowledges the payment by signing with their secret key (acknowledge.js) -> miner verifies the transaction (verify.js) -> miner forges a new block with all verified transactions (mine.js) -> trader gets the ownership of the stocks and the right to claim using thier private key

-(since the companies will have an automated payment system, acknowledgement from the trader for receiving payment is not included.
-Instead, companies themselves send an automatic acknowledgement to the miners to complete the transaction)
+(Since the companies will have an automated payment system, acknowledgement from the trader for receiving payment is not included.
+Instead, companies themselves send an automatic acknowledgement to the miners to complete the transaction when the trader sells stocks)

 Execution of trade.js and acknowledge.js
 node trade.js <amount> <stock symbol(eg:NKE)> <sender address(eg: a0bdbb8fa08647108cfbf6478bbfe09c)>